rich-context-competition/rich-context-book-2019/combined_chapters/rich_context_book.md

     made on the data in public forums.

-In summary, we believe that, if deployed across the many environments in which researchers discover data (including and beyond Dimensions), the thinking behind the Rich Context project can overcome current infrastructural challenges to significantly extend the contextualisation of datasets.
+In summary, we believe that, if deployed across the many environments in which researchers discover data, the thinking behind the Rich Context project can overcome both the cultural and information-based infrastructure challenges that we highlighted.
+If these challenges can be overcome by the methods developed, for example in Chapter 13 of this volume, then this will significantly extend the use and discoverability of datasets.
 The number and variety of datasets in use in academia will certainly expand in the future, and we can only see data becoming even more central to contemporary research efforts.
 As such, it is critical